iparmax/uoe_julia_benchmarking/test_cases/README.txt

 This directory contains a sample of the folder containing the experiments with a single test case.
 Please download the rest of the test cases manually, as the rest can not be uploaded due to GitHub upload limitation.
+The names of the test cases must also be stored in a separate csv file for easier reading of the mps files.